norseghost/norseghost.github.io/_posts/2024-04-24-the-hubris-of-good-intentions.md

 -------

 *This concludes my thoughts from (mostly) three years ago.
-I have since changed my workplace.
+I have since changed my place of employment.
 The balancing act of navigating my professional intention with the interests and desires of those in my charge persists, however.
-I hope to demonstrate a humility and decency through my work, and be an example for others to follow.*
+I aspire to continually demonstrate humility and decency through my work, and be an example for others to follow.*